How To Write Abstract For Conference Presentation?

 Why is a Good Abstract Important for a Conference Presentation?

-A well-crafted abstract is your first chance to make a strong impression in a conference setting.
+A well-written abstract is your first chance to make a strong impression in a conference setting.
 It summarizes your work and convinces reviewers and attendees of its value.
 The importance of a good abstract goes beyond just acceptance—it can impact your presentation’s reach and influence.

 Captures the Attention of Reviewers